 If the cancer comes back more than 6 months after platinum chemotherapy, doctors call it "platinum-sensitive disease."
 If the cancer returns in less than 6 months after platinum chemotherapy, doctors call it “platinum-resistant disease.”
 However, doctors are now starting to consider other factors than just the cancer's previous response to platinum chemotherapy when deciding which treatment to use for recurrent ovarian, fallopian tube, and peritoneal cancers.

-Platinum-sensitive disease.
 If the cancer is localized, additional surgery may be beneficial.
 Talk about this with your doctor.
 Surgery is usually considered only if the time following chemotherapy has been 1 year or longer.
 If the cancer comes back to more than 1 place in the body, chemotherapy is the appropriate next step.
-For women with platinum-sensitive disease, clinical trials suggest using IV carboplatin and combining it with liposomal doxorubicin (Doxil), paclitaxel, or gemcitabine (Gemzar) may be beneficial.
+For women with platinum-sensitive disease (greater than 6 months from the last dose of platinum), clinical trials suggest using IV carboplatin and combining it with liposomal doxorubicin (Doxil), paclitaxel, or gemcitabine (Gemzar) may be beneficial.

-A clinical trial studied adding bevacizumab to the gemcitabine and carboplatin combination.
-This extended the time before the disease came back but did not change how long patients lived.
+Clinical trials showed the addition of bevacizumab to carboplatin combinations extended the time before the disease came back but did not change how long patients lived.
 You should discuss the risks and possible benefits of this approach with your doctor.

 The following PARP inhibitors are approved for the treatment of recurrent ovarian, fallopian tube, and peritoneal cancer:

 Olaparib (Lynparza).
-Olaparib is approved for the treatment of persistent or recurrent ovarian/fallopian tube/peritoneal cancer in women who have the inherited BRCA mutation and who have received 3 or more lines of chemotherapy.
-The Solo2 clinical trial is investigating the use of olaparib for maintenance therapy (note that this link takes you to a different, independent website).
+Olaparib is approved for the treatment of persistent or recurrent ovarian/fallopian tube/peritoneal cancer in women who have the BRCA mutation and who have received 3 or more lines of chemotherapy.
+The SOLO2 clinical trial investigated the use of olaparib for maintenance therapy, which was approved by the FDA.
+The FDA also approved the use of olaparib in combination with bevacizumab for maintenance therapy.

 Rucaparib (Rubraca).
 Rucaparib is approved for the treatment of BRCA-positive advanced ovarian/fallopian tube/peritoneal cancer in women who have received 2 or more lines of chemotherapy.
-The Ariel3 clinical trial is investigating the use of rucaparib for maintenance therapy (note that this link takes you to a different, independent website).
+The Ariel3 clinical trial is investigating the use of rucaparib for maintenance therapy.

 Cyclophosphamide (available as a generic drug)